Gangaram (character): Fictional biography

-Gangaram is a mystical and ancient character, who was once a skilled magician and the ancestor of Laxmikant Hajare (Lakshya), one of the film's main protagonists.
+Gangaram is a mysterious and ancient character, who was once a skilled magician and the ancestor of Laxmikant Hazare (Lakshya), one of the main protagonists of the film.
 Thousands of years ago, Gangaram was learning magic from a guru when a tragic accident occurred.
-The guru, angered by this, cursed Gangaram by trapping him inside a small bottle using magical sand.
-He was told that he would only be freed from the curse when his descendant used the sand for their own benefit.
+Enraged by this, the guru cursed Gangaram by trapping him in a small bottle using magical sand.
+He was told that he would be freed from the curse only when his descendant used the sand for his own benefit.

-Trapped for centuries, Gangaram remained confined within the bottle, awaiting his release.
-His freedom is eventually linked to Lakshya, his descendant, who inadvertently brings him back to life.
-Gangaram, upon being freed, reveals his true identity to Lakshya and becomes an essential ally in the battle against the evil crime lord Kavtya Mahakal.
+Gangaram, trapped in the bottle for centuries, awaited his release.
+His freedom was eventually granted to his descendant Lakshya, who inadvertently brought him back to life.
+Once freed, Gangaram reveals his true identity to Lakshya and becomes an essential ally in his fight against the evil crime lord Kavtya Mahakal.

-Throughout the film, Gangaram demonstrates immense magical abilities, including using his powers to help Lakshya, Ganga, and their friends escape danger, heal wounds, and even perform feats like coloring a temple in minutes.
-He also plays a key role in helping Lakshya fight against the forces of evil.
+Throughout the film, Gangaram displays immense magical abilities, including using his powers to help Lakshya, Ganga, and their friends escape danger, heal wounds, and paint a temple in minutes.
+He plays a key role in helping Lakshya fight against evil forces.

-Despite his magical prowess, Gangaram stresses the importance of mental strength over magical abilities.
-In the end, after helping to defeat Kavtya Mahakal and his henchmen Divtya, Gangaram is finally freed from his curse.
-Before departing for his heavenly abode, Gangaram gives a final piece of advice to Lakshya and his friends, urging them to stay united and always be powerful in the face of evil.
+Despite his magical prowess, Gangaram emphasizes the importance of mental power over magical abilities.
+Ultimately, after helping defeat the skull Mahakal and his companion Divya, Gangaram is finally freed from his curse.
+Before departing for his heavenly abode, Gangaram gives Lakshya and his friends one last piece of advice, urging them to remain united and always be powerful in the face of evil.